langbein-daniel/BikeTripPlanner/README.md

 - Link to OpenStreetMap region covering the bounding box
 - Link to GTFS feed providing transit data

+In addition to the default configuration for the area of the VGN transport association, there is a `.env` file for [Finland](examples/finnland/.env).
+Just overwrite [.env](.env) with it to give it a try.

 ## Build data images

 The following sections provide additional information about the individual build steps.
 There is also a [Makefile](Makefile) to accomplish the same.